-Butterworms are another very small worm (about one inch in length) that offers good amounts of protein and high levels of calcium.
+Butterworms (Amazon) are another very small worm (about one inch in length) that offers good amounts of protein and high levels of calcium.

 This small nutritious worm is an excellent feeder insect to offer as a supplement to other feeders.
 Purchase butterworms at reputable pet stores and online vendors.

 - Protein – 16%